sonic-net/DASH/documentation/dataplane/dash-flow-api.md

 DASH supports the storage and processing of millions of flow states.
 To further enhance the DASH flow processing capabilities, we offer a DASH flow abstraction layer to facilitate vendor-neutral flow management.
 This layer ensures uniform control over flows across programmable switches, DPUs, and smart switches.
 The DASH flow abstraction provides concepts of flow tables and flow entries, as well as APIs to manage the flows.

-Cloud providers can build their services on top of the DASH flow to cater to various scenarios.
-They use the DASH flow to achieve SDN, re-simulation, dataplane applications, cloud gateways, and load balancing for their flow operations.
-This also lays the foundation for DASH to offer foundational services, such as flow-level high availability and debuggability.
+The DASH flow APIs enable the creation, removal, retrieval, and configuration of flow tables, entries, and bulk sync sessions with flow filters.

+Cloud providers can leverage DASH flow to develop services tailored to a diverse array of scenarios.
+Examples of achievable functionalities include:

+- **Dataplane Applications**: Such as cloud gateways, load balancers, etc.
+- **Flow Management**: Including flow offloading and updating, with tasks like flow redirection and resimulation, etc.
+- **Dataplane Debugging**: Diagnosing the behaviors of different flows.
+- **Foundational Flow Services**: Flow state high availability, etc.

-## Terminology
+## Overview

-- **Flow**: It represents a single direction of the match-action entry for a connection.
+- **Flow/flow entry**: It represents a single direction of the match-action entry for a connection.
-- **Flow entry**: Same as flow.

 - **Flow Key**: The key that is used to match the packet for finding its flow.

 - **Flow State**: The state of the flow, including the packet transformations and all other tracked states, such as TCP, HA, etc.

 - **Flow Table**: The table to store a set of flows.

-## Model

 ![dash_flow_model](images/dash-flow-api-model.svg)